-13.5 Sterna Finance Loan Agreement
+14.8 Sterna Finance Loan Agreements

-In March 2017, the Company as guarantor and West Mira Inc. as borrower, entered into a loan agreement with Sterna Finance Ltd. ("Sterna Finance") whereby West Mira Inc. borrowed USD 182.5 million from Sterna Finance (the "Sterna Loan").
-The loan did not bear interest and was also settled in March 2017 upon the completion of the Private Placement.
-The Company issued 1 million common shares to Sterna Finance for granting the loan and supporting the acquisition of the Semi 1, and subsequently, Sterna Finance sold such all the shares to Greenwich for the total amount of USD 5 million.
+In March 2017, the Company as guarantor and West Mira Inc. as borrower, entered into a loan agreement with Sterna Finance Ltd. ("Sterna Finance") whereby West Mira Inc. borrowed USD 182.5 million from Sterna Finance (the "Sterna Mira Loan").
+The loan did not bear interest and was also settled in March 2017 upon completion of a private placement.
+The Company issued one million common shares to Sterna Finance for granting the loan and supporting the acquisition of the Semi 1, and subsequently, Sterna Finance sold such all the shares to Greenwich for the total amount of USD 5.0 million.